Varda003/supplier-compliance-dashboard/README.md

 A full-stack web application to manage and monitor supplier compliance data using a clean, responsive frontend (React + Tailwind CSS) and a fast, scalable backend (FastAPI + SQLite).

 ---

+## 📊 Purpose:
+A web dashboard to manage and monitor supplier compliance records, allowing teams to upload data, view supplier details, and track compliance status.

 ## Here are some visuals to give you an idea of the project:

 ![UI Design](assets/image1.png) <!-- Replace with the actual path -->